Florents-Tselai/spat/README.md

 `SSET(key, value, ttl interval, nx bool, xx bool) → spval`

-Set key to hold the string value.
+Set key to hold the value.
 If key already holds a value, it is overwritten, regardless of its type.
 Any previous time to live associated with the key is discarded on successful SET operation.
 `ttl` sets the TTL interval.
 `nx` only set the key if it does not already exist.